EB-1B Visas: For Outstanding Professors And Researchers

 How long does it take to get the result for my EB-1B petition?

 The normal processing time is 4-6 months.
-However, EB-1B case is available for Premium Processing which will cost $1,225 and the case processing time would be only 15 calendar days.
+However, this petition is available for Premium Processing which will cost $1,225 and the case processing time would be only 15 calendar days.

-If my EB-1B petition get approved, when can I get my Green card?
+After getting approval of my EB-1B petition, when can I get my green card?

-After your EB-1B get approved, you will need to file an application called I-485 to adjust your status to permanent resident and to get green card.
+After getting approval, you will need to file an application called I-485.
+To adjust your status to permanent resident and to get green card.
 However, even if you can get your EB-1B case approved, you may still need to wait for some period of time before you can file the I-485 application.
 This depends on when your priority date can become current according to the dates listed on the visa bulletin for people from your country.
 Finally, if the USCIS approves your I-485 application, you will officially become a legal permanent resident in the U.S.

 How much does it cost for the filing fee of EB-1B petition?

-The USCIS filing fee of EB-1B petition is $700.
+The USCIS filing fee of is $700.
 If you would like to use Premium Processing service for your case, the cost would be additional $1,225.

 If you have any additional questions about securing a visa, please contact our San Jose office online.
 You can also call Fok Immigration Law at 408-212-7014 to schedule a free initial telephone consultation.
 We would be happy to answer any questions that you may have.
 Our team has significant experience helping workers secure temporary employment and permanent employment visas.
 Located in the Bay Area, we serve clients throughout California and the greater United States.